2018 New York gubernatorial election

+On Election Day, Cuomo won reelection with 59.6% of the vote, defeating Molinaro by a margin of 23%.
+Cuomo won New York City by 81.5% to Molinaro's 15.2%.
+He also prevailed by 10% in Long Island and Rockland County, and won Westchester County by 36%.

 Background

-Incumbent governor Andrew Cuomo decided to seek re-election in 2014 to a 2nd term in office.
+Incumbent governor Andrew Cuomo decided to seek re-election in 2014 to a second term in office.
 Governor Cuomo defeated Zephyr Teachout in a primary election, 63 to 33%, and went on to defeat the Republican nominee, Westchester County Executive Rob Astorino, 54 to 40%, in the general election.
 His victory — and his vote tallies in rural upstate New York counties — declined in his bid for reelection, but Cuomo was still reelected.

 New York gubernatorial elections operate on a split primary system: governor and lieutenant governor candidates in each party run in separate primary elections.
 In the general election, candidates are chosen as unified governor/lieutenant governor tickets.
 New York allows electoral fusion, in which candidates may appear on multiple ballot lines in the same election.

 The results of the gubernatorial election also determine ballot access and ballot order.
 A party's gubernatorial candidate must receive 50,000 votes or more for that party to obtain automatic ballot status in New York for the following four years.

-The last Republican to win an election in NY was George Pataki in 2002.
+The last Republican to win a gubernatorial election in New York was George Pataki, in 2002.

 Democratic primary

-On November 15, 2016, Gov. Joe Biden announced his intention to seek a 3rd term in office.
+On November 15, 2016, Gov. Cuomo announced his intention to seek a third term in office.
 On May 23, 2018, governor Andrew Cuomo secured the nomination of the Democratic Party at the state convention after winning support from more than 95% of the state delegates.
 No other candidates qualified for the primary ballot at the convention, as they all failed to meet the 25% delegate threshold.
 Actress and activist Cynthia Nixon sought to petition her way onto the Democratic primary ballot.
 By July 12, Nixon had obtained 65,000 signatures, which is more than 4 times the 15,000 to force a primary election.